 Types of Risks in the Supply Chain

 Businesses should consider several types of risk factors when conducting a supplier risk assessment.
-Some of the most common risks include:
+Under frameworks such as the CSDDD and LkSG, compliance and human rights risks are now legally mandated areas of assessment.
+The most common supplier risk categories include:

 Financial stability